emrossa/shuapp/README.md

 Bookings can be viewed on 'Your Bookings' page.
 There are links to each booking made that will take the user to the booking details, where a user can delete a specific booking.
 'Booking' and 'Your booking' pages can only be viewed by a logged in user, and only the user that made a booking can view it.

+When logged in, a user can view their account from the My Account page, and can also delete their account.

 ## Troubleshooting

 The application uses bcrypt to encrypt the user passwords.
 There is an [issue with installing bcrypt on certain versions of Node.js](https://github.com/kelektiv/node.bcrypt.js/issues/648), which may stop the application from installing.
 It is suggested to use Node.js version 9+ to stop this.